 - Make sure your device is covered by insurance, whether its specific cover like mobile phone insurance, or as part of your household contents cover.

 Checking what’s covered

-Insurance policies cover items in the home, but you may require additional cover for your electronics outside of the home.
-If you have a few devices that regularly travel out and about with you, check your policy to make sure their total replacement value (ie how much it would cost to by brand new ones) doesn’t exceed any limits on your policy.
+Insurance policies cover items in the home for certain incidents, but you may require additional cover for your electronics outside of the home.
+If you have a few devices that regularly travel out and about with you, check your policy covers them and make sure their total replacement value (ie how much it would cost to buy brand new ones) doesn’t exceed any limits on your policy.